 Influence – The psychology on Persuasion, Robert Cialdini

-Forget Words, a Lot of Millennials Say GIFs and Emojis Communicate Their Thoughts Better Than English ( http://time.com/4834112/millennials-gifs-emojis/)
+Katy SteinMetz; Forget Words, a Lot of Millennials Say GIFs and Emojis Communicate Their Thoughts Better Than English

 Mirriam Webster dictionary

 The bibliographic citation for this definition is: Preamble to the Constitution of WHO as adopted by the International Health Conference, New York, 19 June - 22 July 1946; signed on 22 July 1946 by the representatives of 61 States (Official Records of WHO, no. 2, p.
 100) and entered into force on 7 April 1948.
 The definition has not been amended since 1948.